Rick Schmidt, Ed.D.

 Research

-Rick’s research interests encompass paleontology and geoscience education.
+Rick’s research interests encompass both paleontology and geoscience education.
 As an undergraduate, he authored Kings of the Mesozoic, a comprehensive guide to the geology, ecology, climate and dinosaur taxonomies during the Mesozoic Era for teachers with an interest in dinosaur paleontology.
 As his career progressed, he focused on the lack of connection between secondary education earth science and undergraduate geoscience programs.
 In 2011, he completed his doctoral dissertation Bridging the Geoscience Workforce Gap: Advanced High School Geoscience Programs as a means to connect the K-12 and higher education geoscience communities.
 His research on this topic and the ongoing impact of his advanced geosciences program continues to this day and he frequently speaks at national conferences and guest lectures on the topic.

 During the summer months, he helps to develop and teach the geology portions of the Elevation Science program to participants with a special emphasis on the undergraduate students working towards college credit from their experience in the Bighorn Basin.